 In some cases vehicle models may require extended development for operation with Australian and/or New Zealand traffic signs.
-Where a vehicle is offered in Australia and/or New Zealand with a speed limit information function which does not meet the requirements of section 4.4.1.4, or does not meet the required action for any advanced functions, ANCAP will give the brand the opportunity to commit to tune the system for improved performance with Australian / New Zealand signage.
+Where a vehicle is offered in Australia and/or New Zealand with a Speed Limit Information Function which does not meet the required action for any Conditional Advice (4.4.2) or Advanced Functions (4.4.3), ANCAP will give the brand the opportunity to commit to tune the system for improved performance with Australian / New Zealand signage

-- 4.4.5.1 To be eligible for the tuning period, the brand must: - commit to tuning the system for improved performance in Australia and/or New Zealand; - provide a timeline for local tuning with implementation into production vehicles for supply no later than two years after the date of publication of the ANCAP rating; - and outline the expected performance of the SLIF following the tuning period; - 4.4.5.2 Where the tuning period is permitted, the SLIF scoring will reflect the expected performance after the tuning has been implemented. - 4.4.5.3 This provision is applicable for ratings published in 2019.
-Alternative arrangements will be included in protocols applicable from the start of 2020.
+- 4.4.5.1 To be eligible for the tuning period, the brand must: - commit to tuning the system for improved performance in Australia and/or New Zealand; - provide a timeline for local tuning with implementation into production vehicles for supply no later than two years after the date of publication of the ANCAP rating; - and outline the expected performance of the SLIF following the tuning period; - 4.4.5.2 Where the tuning period is permitted, the SLIF scoring will reflect the expected performance after the tuning has been implemented. - 4.4.5.3 This provision is applicable for ratings published by ANCAP in 2020, 2021 and 2022.